paydro/excavator/README.md

 # Excavator

 Excavator is a commandline scripting framework.
-It takes care of parameter parsing, namespacing commands and command loading so that you can focus on writing your scripts.
+It takes care of parameter parsing, command namespacing and command loading so that you can focus on writing your scripts.

-Excavator is like a stripped down version of rake but has parameter handling like other unix command line utilities.
+Excavator is like a stripped down version of rake but uses optparse for parameter parsing.

 Here's a simple, albeit contrived, example of what you can do with Excavator.